mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Methods.md

 In the original metaphor the casting of the anchor is random, experimental.
 It is unsure if the anchor will catch on anything under the surface.
 However, in this design, participants aim for affordances as visible anchor points.
 In the design above such anchor points include: regular play-testing; the use of documentation; and highlighed variables and level structure in the quick start stage.

 To aid learners agency, designers notice existing paths of participants and add explicit anchor points and make them visible to learners.
 The process is on-going and mutual.

-Additionaly, this work happens in an facilitated environment.
-Design desicions server to clarify common problems areas, thus making the water clearer to better see anchour points.
-The job of the designer is in part to identify the causes of turbulance and thus create support in a sheltered space of a harbour.
+Additionally, this work happens in an facilitated environment.
+Design decisions server to clarify common problems areas, thus making the water clearer to better see anchor points.
+The job of the designer is in part to identify the causes of turbulence and thus create support in a sheltered space of a harbour.

 <!-- Similarly, as the process unfold the faciliator may see learners repeatedly run into the same obstacle and not be able to see the anchor points available to them.
 Perhaps even catching onto snags or other debris, false anchor points. -->